 On December 23, 2004, the Hospital entered into an \$11,055,000 taxable mortgage loan insured by the United States Department of Housing and Urban Development (HUD) through its Federal Housing Administration (FHA).
-The loan provided for the satisfaction of the Hospital's previous bond obligation, and for construction, new equipment, and financing costs.
+The loan provided for the satisfaction of the Hospital's previous bond obligation and for construction, new equipment and financing costs.

 During the year ended December 31, 2013, the loan was refinanced through the same lender to lower the interest from 6.125% to 3.95% per annum, payable in monthly installments.
 The term of the loan was not changed and the last payment is due in 2030.
 Fees in the amount of \$473,248 paid to the lender were recorded as additional discount on the loan in accordance with accounting standards applicable to debt modifications.
-During the year ended December 31, 2014, a refund of \$276,672 of these costs was issued by the lender which decreased the loan discount balance accordingly.

-As of December 31, 2015 and 2014, the outstanding balance on the loan was \$8,559,315 and \$8,969,567, respectively.
+As of December 31, 2017 and 2016, the outstanding balance on the loan was \$7,688,642 and \$8,132,561, respectively.
 The loan is subject to restrictive covenants, including restrictions on additional long-term borrowings and prepayment of the outstanding obligation.
+As of December 31, 2017, the Hospital was not in compliance with certain financial covenants.
+As such, certain types of additional borrowings and disbursements, as defined in the underlying loan agreement, are currently not permitted.
 Under the terms of the HUD-insured mortgage loan, the Hospital is required to maintain certain deposits with a trustee.
 Such deposits are included in assets limited as to use.
-The loan is secured by the Hospital premises, and all the assets and cash flows contained therein.
+The loan is secured by the Hospital premises and all the assets and cash flows contained therein.